sharmalab/Hummingbird/README.md

-# Hummingbird: A toolkit for Distributed AWS Cloud Resource Management
+# Hummingbird: A Toolkit for Distributed AWS Cloud Resource Management

 We build Hummingbird for a distributed cloud execution of Cell Profiler.
 We aim Hummingbird to have two major steps.